Welsh trade marks and brands should be celebrated. Written on St David’s day, here’s our tribute to three of the best.

-Now my home country is responsible for many accomplished figures, including Michael Sheen, Ioan Gruffudd and Christian Bale, and of course no list of Welsh celebs would be complete without a mention of the legendary Tom Jones.
-But Wales is also home to many cool brands, and I thought it’d be interesting to take a look at a few of them, and how they are protected.
+Now my home country is responsible for many accomplished figures, including Michael Sheen, Ioan Gruffudd and Christian Bale, and of course, no list of Welsh celebs would be complete without a mention of the legendary Tom Jones.
+But Wales is also home to many cool brands, and I thought it’d be interesting to take a look at a few of them, their Welsh trade marks, and how they are protected.

 HIUT DENIM CO

-Hiut have protected their house mark to cover their goods of interest, having registered a Community Trade Mark for HIUT to cover clothing.
+Hiut has protected their house mark to cover their goods of interest, having registered a Community Trade Mark for HIUT to cover clothing.

 Allegedly one of the fastest footballers in the world, Gareth Bale now plays for Real Madrid and the Welsh national team.